conrad-mac/d3/cricket-grounds/readme.md

 - Add personal footer with link to code etc
 - Double-check the scale and set up code
 - Maybe check out something like [this](http://bl.ocks.org/mpmckenna8/566509dd3d9a08e5f9b2) re. the area of the ellipses.
 Although this probably only matters for circles.
+- Sort grounds alphabetically in the JS code
+- Perhaps add a drop-down to choose each country instead of having them all on the same page.